 (I don't like to grind or quest on my own.
 I'm a clothie and a carebear and I stink at PvP - bodyguards are the way to go!)

 After making friends with this insane Warlock though, I was invited to join his guilds vent for some daily heroic runs late at night.
 Now this is a guild with at least 3 females in it already, of which I think two talk frequently on vent.
 That didn't stop people from going 'WHO WAS THAT?!' as soon as I spoke and whispering the Warlock to find out more.
 Which is cool, I get that I was a stranger and all, but I doubt they'd have been terribly interested if my voice had been male.
 Later there were some whispers (that were copied to me by others) regarding my voice and what it sounded like.
 I'll spare you the details, heh.
-I thought of TJs posts (
+I thought of TJs posts (here and here) about the girls that complain about the attention they get when they don't lift a finger to try and stop it.
+I actually did stop talking on their vent unless necessary and told my friends there why.
+While I didn't really care what people were saying, I don't want to feed that kind of stuff and find myself some day down the line caring about something else they said.

 I find the whole hoopla over females on vent/in the game fascinating though.
 Like TJ said in her posts, it's not exactly a rarity.
 There are thousands of girls out there playing WoW - There are female guild leaders (I'm the GM of my guild and the GM of the guild I was on vent with is also female), female raid leaders, really awesome female PvPers, etc. It's not a new concept at all, so why is it still treated as a big deal by some?
 That said, and again TJ pointed this out as well, it doesn't happen often.
 I can only think of once in the previous 8 months or so (that it happened to me), so that plus the fact that they had other girls in the guild is probably why it threw me for a loop.